An experimental guide to all the lessons I learned on the road in the past three decades – some of them the hard way.

-I believe us humans are a migratory species at the heart.
+I believe humans are a migratory species in our hearts.
 We want to travel.
 We want to explore what’s behind that corner.
 But while we feel some things in our bones, we need to learn other lessons the hard way.
 This list is not meant to be a travel canon, but rather as a source of inspiration to help you travel better and longer.

 So, let’s get started!

 1. There is no right way to travel

 These days it sometimes feels like every millennial who ever booked a trip to Thailand or Bali knows everything about travel there ever was to know.
 Typically these people always talk about “doing countries”.
 “Yeah, I’ve done Italy”.
 Usually a lengthy discussion about the best way to “do” a country follows, but you are totally allowed to ignore the rambling.

 Travel bloggers are also prone to giving out advice on the best way to travel as well.
 But harken: There really is no general right way to travel.
 Reading the blogs of my esteemed fellow travel bloggers makes it seem that if you don’t backpack, you are doing something wrong.
 House stays, couch surfing, and hostel, packing light and solo (female) travel is also very high on the digital nomad list – or alternatively, the insanely beautiful power yoga couple who produce awe-inspiring Instagram shots with seemingly no effort at all.

 Travel is not about following in somebody’s worn out footsteps, but about expanding your very Own horizon.